Drum (Wales)

-Drum ([ˈdrɨm]) (Welsh: Y Drum = the ridge) is a summit in the Carneddau mountains in Wales, 2 km north-east of Foel-fras.
+Drum ([ˈdrɨm]) (Welsh: Y Drum = the ridge) is a summit in the Carneddau mountains in northern Wales, 2 km north-east of Foel-fras.
 It is 771 m (2,526 ft) high.
 It is also known as Carnedd Penyborth-Goch.

 Its eastern slopes are drained by the Afon Tafolog, a tributary of Afon Roe which flows through the village of Rowen before joining the River Conwy.